71st Mixed Brigade: History

-The unit was born in January 1937 from the militarization of the "Espartaco", "Apoyo" or "Alicante Rojo" militia battalions, constituting in its place the 71st Mixed Brigade.
+The unit was created in January 1937 from the militarization of the "Espartaco", "Apoyo" or "Alicante Rojo" militia battalions, constituting in its place the 71st Mixed Brigade.
 The unit was placed in the 12th Division and sent to the Torija sector on the Guadalajara front.
 At the beginning of March, after the CTV attack in this area, the 71st Mixed Brigade fully intervened in the battle of Guadalajara.
 Before the enemy push, on March 8 the "Alicante Rojo" battalion had to withdraw up to km.
 103 of highway N-II.
-During those battles, the brigade suffered serious losses - the 281st and 282nd battalions added more than 600 casualties.
+During those battles, the brigade suffered serious losses – the 281st and 282nd battalions added more than 600 casualties.

 After the fighting the unit was withdrawn to Madrid to undergo a reorganization.
 It was briefly attached to the 11th and 17th divisions, although it eventually returned to the 12th Division.
 The 71st Mixed Brigade remained for the rest of the war at the Guadalajara front, dissolving itself on March 27, 1939.